JoyMarocho/Quotes/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.</p>
+<p>This is an application that allows users to create quotes while enabling other users to vote whether the quotes are inspirational or terrible.
+Positive numbers show that the quotes are inspirational, whereas negative numbers indicate that the quotes are terrible.</p>
 <p>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.</p>

 ### Prerequisites